datasnap-io/datasnap-android-sdk/README.md

 ```

+There is also some example code the example app on how to pull the Google Advertiser ID.
+Not that our SDK will never pull this information.

+See:

 ## Sample event.

-Here is a sample method using some hardcoded values and some live data beinf retrieve via the Estimote SDK.
+Here is a sample method using some hardcoded values and some live data being retrieve via the Estimote SDK.

 This method will also send the event to us: